eisenjulian/nlp_estimator_tutorial/blog.md

 One of the drawbacks of recurrent models compared to CNNs is that, because of the nature of recursion, models turn out deeper and more complex, which usually produces slower training time and worse convergence.
 LSTMs (and RNNs in general) can suffer convergence issues like vanishing or exploding gradients, that said, with sufficient tuning they can obtain state-of-the-art results for many problems.
 As a rule of thumb CNNs are good at feature extraction, while RNNs excel at tasks that depend on the meaning of the whole sentence and the length of the sequence matters, like question answering or machine translation.

 Each cell processes one token embedding at a time updating its internal state based on a differentiable computation that depends on both the embedding vector $x_t$ and the previous state $h_{t-1}$.
-There's a great explanation about the logic behind that at [this post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) on [Christopher Olah](https://github.com/colah)'s blog.
-Actually, everything there is a must read!
+In order to get a better understanding of how LSTMs work, you can refer to Chris Olah’s [blog post](https://colah.github.io/posts/2015-08-Understanding-LSTMs/).

 ![LSTM Architecture](https://colah.github.io/posts/2015-08-Understanding-LSTMs/img/LSTM3-chain.png)
+<small><p align="center">
+Source: <a href="https://www.semanticscholar.org/paper/Learning-to-Rank-Short-Text-Pairs-with-Convolution-Severyn-Moschitti/452f7411af7d471dd3ba84c2b06b2aaffc38cdb9">Learning to Rank Short Text Pairs with Convolutional Deep Neural Networks</a> by <strong>Severyn</strong> et al. [2015]
+</p></small>

 The overall model will end up looking like this:
 ```mermaid